Geobatpo07/DNA_Translation/README.md

 # DNA_Translation
-A project to translate DNA sequences into protein molecules.
+A project to translate DNA sequences into protein sequences.